RihardsJ/employee-list/README.md

 - A method to get the name from the input field and display it in the table below
 - A table displaying all the names of employees
 - A method to alphabetize the names
+- It's fine to use React state to store the names rather than connecting to a database

 ### Styling